Definition

 Properties

-• Monotone functions form the morphisms in Poset (Category)
+• Monotone functions form the morphisms in the category of posets.

 • Every monotone function induces a functor between posets viewed as categories